cosma/simple-state-machine/README.md

     }

     /**
-    *   setter getters and other functions
+    *    getters, setters and other functions
     */
     .
     .